github/docs/content/get-started/learning-about-github/githubs-products.md

 With {% data variables.product.prodname_free_team %} for organizations, you can work with unlimited collaborators on unlimited public repositories with a full feature set, or unlimited private repositories with a limited feature set.

-In addition to the features available with {% data variables.product.prodname_free_user %} for user accounts, {% data variables.product.prodname_free_team %} for organizations includes:
+In addition to the features available with {% data variables.product.prodname_free_user %} for personal accounts, {% data variables.product.prodname_free_team %} for organizations includes:
 - {% data variables.product.prodname_gcf %}
 - Team discussions
 - Team access controls for managing groups